 Show All Answers

 Recycling is mandatory, according to the township code.
-Please do NOT bag your recyclables.

 The 64-gallon wheeled carts are designed to be picked up and unloaded by automated arms attached to Waste Management trucks.

 The one bin that the township provides MUST stay with the house when you move.